 Our periodic lawn service pricing is based upon the size of your property.
 Please complete a Service Quote Request so we can prepare an estimate.

 Thatch is a mat of plant material mainly of grass stems and roots.
 A thin layer (3/4 inch or less) is normal and does no harm.
 In fact, a thin layer protects the grass crown and helps to reduce soil compaction.
 Thatch that has accumulated thicker than 3/4" prevents water, fertilizer, and oxygen from reaching the roots.

 - Over-watering and over-fertilizing

 - Poorly aerated soil (highly compacted)

 - Using high nitrogen based fertilizers

 Although regular core aeration on a yearly or biannual basis helps to control and prevent a heavy thatch layer, If your thatch layer is over 3/4", it should be removed with a dethatcher (verti-cutter) or power rake.
-Lawn dethatching or dethatching service utilizes specialized machines cut through the turf and pull up the thatch.
+Lawn dethatching or dethatching utilizes specialized machines that cut through the turf and pull up the thatch.

 How to prevent lawn thatch problems: